ShirohB/digitalgarden/src/site/notes/Émotions/Don’t shy away from tough topics..md

 ### QUOTES:
 “In those moments, none of it matters.
 It’s like that stuff is happening to someone else because all you feel is dark inside, and that darkness just kind of takes over”

+“So it’s good and it’s bad and it hurts, but I like thinking about him.
+If I think about him, he won’t be completely gone either.
+Just because they’re dead, they don’t have to be.
+And neither do we.”

 Excerpt From
 All the Bright Places
 Jennifer Niven